lindaerin/budget-application/README.md

 ## Depolyment
 Shows a demo of how the web page works:
+1. Signup and Login Page (Created with Bootstrap)
-1. Display table to calculate budget
+2. Display table to calculate budget
-2 .Pie chart to breakdown grocery item cost
+3. Pie chart to breakdown grocery item cost

 ![Home Demo](demogif/part1.gif)